Trequetrum/blog-onesmallstep/content/types-intro.md

   2. The lack of safety of an impoverished type system.

 Considering that a type system takes time both to learn and to use, it's unlikely massive software systems will get written in languages like Agda.
 The burden to hire developers and the extra effort required to use the type system may create an insurmountable problem for now.
 However, there's some hope, languages (like Haskell, Rust, etc) are experiments in what can be done to keep the type system expressive, sound, as well as productive.

-## The Pervasiveness of Type Systems

-There's a very compelling case to be made that type systems are given a different treatment depending on where they're used.
-C++'s Templating and TypeScript both use duck typing while Haskell has a nominal type system heavily based on Hindley–Milner type inference.
-Java and C hardly use inference at all and ask the developer to label their types in even the most obvious cases.
-Python shoves most of it's types into the run-time.
-These all seem like very different things and it may well be that any insight gained by understanding what unifies these type systems has a fleeting impact on the developement of any given software system.

-There's a lens through which this is a healthy way to look at things.
-When you learn a new language, the types are some part of the syntax and semantics.
-We don't typically look at common elements of syntax between languages and see any deeper meaning.
-Certainly the fact that so many languages use `{` and `}` is an artifact of history and doesn't offer some fundamental insight into the nature of programming languages.

-Perhaps it **should** be surprising that a language’s ad-hoc system for labelling values with types is best described/expressed with mathematics’ foundational building blocks.
-After all, the Types as seen in dependent type theory feel far removed from the <mark>int</mark>, <mark>long</mark>, <mark>float</mark>, <mark>double</mark>, <mark>Object</mark>, or <mark>SimpleBeanFactoryAwareAspectInstanceFactory</mark> as seen in Java.
-Perhaps it should also be surprising that all these seemingly different systems (so often developed entirely independently of one another) should end up being related in curious and interesting ways.

-**Here is my contention:** Insofar as they help developers, less expressive type systems can be seen as carving out little chunks of a grander underlying theory while leaving developers to reason the rest out on their own.
-More expressive type systems can capture or encode more abstract reasoning.
-Regardless of how directly usefull such lines of thinking are, it's enriching to think along these lines.

-I’m reminded of how often I’ve seen and heard developers express that programming isn’t mathematics so much as it’s "*just logic*".
-The idea is that the exercise you’re engaged in while writing a program is much easier than, for example grade 11 Calculus.
-Instead, I suspect that — especially for shorter or simpler programs — the sorts of reasoning you invoke are much more foundational and much less abstract than some of the Math you’ve already learned.
-As different as it looks, a simple Agda program (for example, one that sorts a list) often just makes explicit the sort of reasoning a Python developer may implicitly perform while writing code.

-Across all the various general purpose languages, the logical building blocks by which you program don’t really change too much.
-Pretty much every language with a type system is using types to solve the same problem.
-Whether they realize it or not, they're attempting to embed some form of symbolic constructive reasoning in their language (so that it can be automatically checked).
-They do this (to varying degrees of success) to catch errors or improve productivity by localizing reasoning.

-That's an abstract claim, so I'll dig into a few examples.